-The Wolf Among Us Episode Two: Smoke and Mirrors review
+The Wolf Among Us Episode Two: Smoke and Mirrors full review

 The Wolf Among Us is an adventure in five parts, where you play Bigby Wolf – sheriff of Fabletown and one-time the Big Bad Wolf.
 Smoke and Mirrors picks up directly after the events of Episode One and largely focuses on dealing with the fallout.